Useful tips & information

 If you are matriculating into a public association or when the matriculation fee is very cheap, people tend to start queueing very early in the morning to guarantee their subscription!
 You may need to start queuing as early as if you would go to Prefecture for a residence permit renewal!

 A few years ago I matriculated my niece to baby swimming classes with the local association and I started to queue at 5 am and I couldn’t even get the slot I wanted!
-It was the same situation when I register for pilates classes with the local association (association de quartier).
+It was the same situation when I registered for pilates classes with the local association (association de quartier).
 I went at 4 am with a folded chair, a blanket (yes, it was cold at that time) and a thermos of coffee!
 Some people were even organised in groups playing cards, and others were watching movies on their tablets!

 Better get organised than arriving at the opening time to a queue going all around the block!